Marin Family Weekend Fun for June 24, 25 & 26

 Jazz & Blues by the Bay at Gabrielson Park in Sausalito is a free event.
 Lawn seating available (first-come first-served).
 This Friday: Duchess Jazz.
 For more info, call (415) 289-4100 or visit their website.

 Friday, 6:30–8 pm

 Bring the family, pets, chairs, and blankets to the weekly free musical event.
-This Friday, Jeffrey Halford and the Healers will be performing.
+This Friday, The Van Animals a tribute to Van Morrison and Eric Burdon and the Animals.
 Food available for purchase.
 For more info, call (415) 289-4152 or visit their website.

 - Marin Country Mart Farmers Market

 Marin Country Mart, Larkspur Landing